Country Report Sint Maarten

 (-) Weak external position

-A large current account deficit and a low level of foreign exchange reserves, within the monetary union, exposes the local economy to economic instability.
+The large current account deficit and low level of foreign exchange reserves of the monetary union of Curacao and St. Maarten, expose the local economy to economic instability.

 St. Maarten is a small island in the Caribbean, with a population of nearly 40,000 people and an economic size of less than USD 1 billion.
 As a result of the breakup of the Netherlands Antilles in 2010, St. Maarten became an independent country within the Kingdom of the Netherlands.
-Since then, the country has been building and extending its own institutional framework.
-St. Maarten receives some assistance from the Netherlands, in the form of Dutch support with issuing government debt, fiscal oversight and assistance on security matters.
-Besides, St. Maarten’s received debt relief from the Netherlands, which helped the country to lower its debt ratio from 28% to GDP in 2010 to 22% in 2011 .
+St. Maarten receives some assistance from the Netherlands, in the form of technical support for issuing government debt, fiscal oversight and assistance on security matters.
+Besides, St. Maarten’s received debt relief in 2010 from the Netherlands, which helped the government to lower its debt ratio from 28% of GDP in 2010 to 22% of GDP in 2012.
 St. Maarten is also developing its own economic and financial statistics.
 As this process is far from finished, is it highly likely that economic data will be revised in the coming years.
-This makes it difficult to draw conclusions on St. Maarten’s current economic performance.
+This makes it difficult to draw precise conclusions on St. Maarten’s current economic performance.

 St. Maarten has problems with different types of crime, which are difficult to solve due to understaffing of the police force.
-As a result, drug smugglers have been attracted to the island, who are also drawn to St. Maarten’s favorable geographical location.
+This understaffing, together with St. Maarten’s favourable geographical location, has attracted drug smugglers to the island.
 Moreover, money laundering is taking place on a large scale.
 Furthermore, stories about corruption and nepotism are frequently popping up.
 Although most are not proven, public administrators – including ministers – seem to be involved.
-Another not crime related issue is that due to its high standard of living – GDP per capita amounted to USD 22.179 per head in 2011 – St. Maarten is an attractive destination for immigrants.
-It is estimated that there are currently 15.000 illegal immigrants on the island, having a big impact on both the labor market and public finances.
+Another not crime related issue is that due to its high standard of living – GDP per capita amounted to USD 23,293 per head in 2013 – St. Maarten is an attractive destination for immigrants.
+It is estimated that there are currently 15,000 illegal immigrants on the island.
+These immigrants have a big impact on both the labour market and public finances.

-St. Maarten has a narrow economic base, as its economy consists for 80% out of tourism, mostly hosting US visitors.
-This makes the country highly vulnerable to the US economic business cycle.
+St. Maarten has a narrow economic base, as tourism accounts for 80% of the economy.
+Most tourists come from the US, which makes the country highly exposed to the US economic business cycle.
 In addition, its potential growth level is low, as it is hard to reach substantial productivity gains in the services sector.
 The country also has an high import dependency, making the country vulnerable for strong price fluctuations of both oil and foodstuffs.
-Since 2010, St. Maarten forms a monetary union with Curacao, and thus have the same central bank and currency; the Antillean guilder (ANG).
-The ANG is pegged to the US dollar, which implies that the inflation rates, foreign exchange reserves, current account balance, and competitiveness of both countries are important to maintain financial stability.
+Since 2010, St. Maarten forms a monetary union with Curacao.
+As a result, the two countries have the same central bank and currency; the Antillean guilder (ANG).
+Furthermore, the ANG is pegged to the US dollar.
+This peg may become unsustainable if the monetary union proves unable to deal with the macroeconomic imbalances.

 Due to very limited data availability, figures presented in this report should be regarded as indicative.